zoricdev/zoricdev/README.md

+<h2><strong>Hi there! <span style="font-size: 1.5em;">👋</span></strong></h2>

-Hi there! 👋 I’m [Relja](https://portfolio-pi-six-20.vercel.app/), a design-driven Software Developer based in Brisbane, Australia.
+I’m Relja, a design-driven Software Developer based in Australia.

 I enjoy integrating my technical expertise with design to create visually appealing and high-performing web applications.
 My goal is to develop scalable solutions that provide an engaging and seamless user experience.

-My Tech Skills:

-- HTML5, CSS3 and JavaScript
-- React.js (Node.js)
-- TypeScript
-- Tailwind CSS
-- Git & GitHub
+As a developer, I thrive on turning complex problems into simple, elegant solutions through code.